Accusations of modernism and protestantism against Cardinal Newman

 Figurative language

-This discussion brings us back to the chapter of the work to which Bishop Sanborn was referring (the Letter to the Duke of Norfolk).
+This discussion brings us back to the chapter of the work to which the bishop was referring (the Letter to the Duke of Norfolk).

 In this chapter, Newman refers to conscience as ‘the voice of God in the nature and heart of man’.
 Is this a legitimate way of speaking, even figuratively?